 5. Don’t say you’ll throw up (after drinking too many “finos” perhaps?), say you will call Gregório (“chamar o Gregório” in portuguese).

 6. Don’t say someone is stupid, call him/her Morcão.

 7. Don’t order a glass of Port wine with your dinner.
 We’re proud of our sweet wine, but we savor it with dessert.
 So change your order to a Douro wine or Vinho Verde.
 Here you can find our co-founder’s suggestions.
 Enjoy!

 8. It’s also very important to keep in mind that the Portuguese are food-obsessed and that the Portuguese language is full of funny words and sayings that prove exactly that.
 For example: “Head of old garlic” (“cabeça de alho chocho” in portuguese).
 We use it when we want to say that a person is distracted and that his/her head is “in the clouds”.
 Everybody has a “head of old garlic” in their life, right?

 9. “To be with olive oils”.
 A Portuguese is not “annoyed or upset about something”, he/she is “with olive oils” (“está com os azeites” in portuguese).

-When the time is right, we’ll be here to welcome you and teach you some more facts about Porto and the Portuguese language.
-Until then, stay safe!
+We are here to welcome you and teach you some more facts about Porto and the Portuguese language.